NDS for Azure - Installation and Management

 Prompt asking to generate a SAS token with default date settings displayed.

-3. There are two sets of keys, tokens, and connection strings, which provide the same results.
+3. There are two sets of keys, tokens, and connection strings that produce the same results.
 Store this information securely.
 The keys and SAS tokens provide unrestricted read access to the Nasuni volumes (containers).

 NDS Blob Storage connection details including keys and SAS tokens for access.